ScribblingGeek earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Ordained at the age of 20 at Tōdai-ji, Saichō spent significant time at Mount Hiel (the future site of Enryaku-ji) meditating on Buddhist doctrine, following which he traveled to Tang Dynasty China on an official pilgrimage.
 During the journey, it is believed that he met Kukai, an encounter that developed into a long friendship.

 After arriving in China, Saichō resided at Mount Tiantai where he was trained in Chinese Tiantai Buddhism methods of mediation, thought, and practice.
-After returning to Japan, Saichō worked tirelessly to achieve official recognition for a new school of Buddhist practice in Japan.
+After returning home, Saichō worked tirelessly to achieve official recognition for a new school of Buddhist practice.
 His efforts paid off in AD 806 when Emperor Kammu permitted the establishment of the Tendai School headquarters on Mount Hiel.

 4. Shinran (親鸞), Ad 1173–1263

-The founder of the Japanese Jōdo Shinshū (浄土真宗) School of Buddhism led a life full of tribulations.
+The founder of the Jōdo Shinshū (浄土真宗) School of Buddhism led a life full of tribulations.

 Born an aristocrat in 1173, Shinran lost both parents early in life, a tragedy that was his first realization of the impermanence of life.
 Subsequent practice at Mount Hiel (see above) for 20 years then did not afford him enlightenment.
 Instead, he became more disillusioned than ever.